-Spahn Movie Ranch was the home of the Manson Family during the Tate/LaBianca murders.
-In late 1969, Robert Hendrickson filmed the Manson Family at Spahn Ranch for his Oscar-nominated documentary Manson.
+Spahn Ranch, also known as Spahn Movie Ranch, was the home of the Manson family during the Tate/LaBianca murders.
+In late 1969, Robert Hendrickson filmed the Manson family at Spahn Ranch for his Oscar-nominated documentary.

-But at the ranch several ranch hands disapproved of the new tenants, repeatedly warning Spahn about Manson.
+But at the ranch several ranch hands disapproved of the new tenants, repeatedly warning Spahn about Manson and his group.
 A ranch hand named Donald “Shorty” Shea would eventually be killed by members of the family.

 On August 16, 1969, around 6:00 am, the Los Angeles County Sheriff’s Department raided Spahn Ranch.
 They were looking for stolen cars not knowing they had the Tate/LaBianca killers in reach.